ShaafPlayz/Parsea/README.md

 - Improved CSV parsing and email formatting for AI input
 - Ensured only email titles are returned for classified emails
 - Added error handling for Cohere API failures
+- **Added advanced cybersecurity filter:** The app now removes emails that match common authentication code, OTP, or security code patterns before any AI processing.
+This helps protect sensitive information and keeps your dataset clean.

+### Cybersecurity Filter Details

+The filter removes emails whose subject or body matches any of these patterns:

+- "verification code"
+- "authentication code" or "auth code"
+- "use code"
+- "your code"
+- "login code"
+- "security code"
+- "2fa code"
+- "otp"
+- Any 4–8 digit number **only if** it appears near the words "code" or "pin" (e.g., "Your code is 123456")

+This is implemented with regular expressions for robust detection.
+Only emails that do **not** match these patterns are kept for further processing and AI classification.

 ## Problems
 - Requires a better way to parse all the emails locally before sending it to the model